use-ink/ink-docs/docs/basics/verification/contract-verification.md

 ## Verifiable build

-As mentioned earlier, due to non-deterministic nature of compilation, smart contract developers are advised to build their project inside a Docker container we provide.
+As mentioned earlier, due to the non-deterministic nature of Rust compilation, smart contract developers are advised to build their project inside a Docker container we provide.
 Luckily, `cargo-contract contract build` provides `--verifiable` flag for the action.